 Let’s be clear about what we’re seeing: deliberately obscured payment-blocking capabilities being added to absolutely critical government infrastructure by an inexperienced developer with minimal oversight.
 In cybersecurity terms, that’s not just a backdoor — it’s flashing warning lights of an approaching catastrophe.

 Trump wants to make it easier to put political appointees in the positions of Chief Information Officer.
 That means unvetted officials such Musk affiliates controlling the information, and greenlighting potential data abuses.
+We don’t know what they are doing with the data.
+One IT contractor said: “You can’t un-ring this bell.
+Once these DOGE guys have access to these data systems, they can ostensibly do with it what they want.”

 Here are some basic questions that the media and Congress could ask: